“Lest We Forget”

 which fell in the “B” Btry area.
 He was evacuated to a hospital where he died of

 his injuries.
-He is buried somewhere in the United States.
-PFC Garman was
+He is buried in Green Lawn Memorial Park, Montgomery,

 awarded the Purple Heart.